mpc-bioinformatics/ProGFASTAGen/README.md

     --idc_use_percolator 0
 ```

-**Note**: This identification-workflow defaults to an FDR-cutoff (q-value) of `--idc_fdr "0.01|0.05"`, reporting both FDRs.
-Arbitrary and multiple FDR-cutoffs can be set and should be changed to the desired value.
+**Note**: This identification-workflow defaults to an FDR-cutoff (q-value) of `--idc_fdr "0.01"`, reporting only 1% filtered PSMs.
+Arbitrary and multiple FDR-cutoffs can be set and can be changed to the desired value.

 ### Summarization of results